Covariant formulation of electrodynamics in isotropic media revisited: Covariant electrodynamics in isotropic media revisited

 and $H^\mu \equiv H^{\mu\nu}u_\nu = \gamma(\vec H\cdot \vec v/c, \vec H - \vec v \times \vec D/c)$, the second eq.
 (24) is recast into $H^\mu = B^\mu/\mu$, employing eq.
 (17).
 On the other hand, Pal's original {\it definition} of $H^\mu$ as $B^\mu/\mu$, eq.
 (22b) of [1], is not a constitutive equation.

 The constitutive equations (24) imply

 Using eqs.
 (28) and (29) and definitions (20) one obtains the constitutive equations for $\vec P$ and $\vec M$

 Thus components of the tensor $G^{\mu\nu}$ given by eq.
 (25) are expressed eventually in terms only of $\vec E$, $\vec B$, $\vec v$, $\epsilon$ and $\mu$, through eqs.
 (28) and (29).
-As can be seen, the last result can be expressed succinctly, `in its full covariant glory' by eq.
-(21) of [1],
+As can be seen, the last result can be expressed succinctly, `in its full covariant glory' by equation,

+Note that Pal's $G^{\mu\nu}$ (eq.
+(21) of [1]) is \emph{by definition} equal to the expression on the right-hand side of eq.
+(32); thus, information about $\vec P$ and $\vec M$ is lost in his approach.

 The validity of eq.
 (32) is not very obvious, since it is based on non-obvious eq.
 (18) (eq.
 (19) of [1]).
 Moreover, some important aspects of Minkowski's electrodynamics remain hidden in Pal's approach which has swallowed $\vec P$ and $\vec M$.\footnote [3] {For example, the constitutive equations (24) and definitions (20) imply